danjwait/fprime/GpsApp/doc/GpsTutorial.md

  - [MathComponent Tutorial](../MathComponent/Tutorial.md)
  - [CrossCompilation Tutorial](https://github.com/nasa/fprime/tree/devel/docs/Tutorials/CrossCompilation).

 As such, this tutorial builds on the prerequisites in those tutorials.
-Of note, the structure of this demo is closer to the Ref application and associated MathComponent tutorial to extend that structure than the structure used in the RPi applicaiton.
+Of note, the structure of this demo is closer to the Ref application and associated MathComponent tutorial to extend that structure than the structure used in the RPi application.
 This tutorial will make extensive use of the [FPP Users Guide](https://fprime-community.github.io/fpp/fpp-users-guide.html) as well, so please read through that and refer back to it as we go.

 We have written this guide making use of a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) as the embedded target and the [Adafruit Ultimate GPS FeatherWing](https://www.adafruit.com/product/3133) as the connected device.
 Due to this being written during COVID times, we have not been able to procure let alone test alternate hardware sets.
 We do want to point out that both Raspberry Pi and Adafruit teams provide extensive documentation and support, so please consider supporting them as you work to learn embedded systems.